Coding-Wiz/snakegame/README.md

 # snakegame
-Snake game at it finest!
+Snake game at its finest!